kyleliang919/Interval-bound-propagation-pytorch/README.md

 ### Normal Training
 ![Normal Training](tsne_normal.png)
 ### Observations
-It's clear that the objective proposed is harder and it's not separable after transformations by convolutional layers.
+It's clear that the robust objective proposed is way harder than the nominal one and it's not separable after transformations by convolutional layers.
+It's very likely that the bound propagation introduces overlapping in data manifolds with different labels, such that obtaining zero training loss is impossible.

 ## Derivative works
 Attempting to achieve similar performance with limited resource, I speculate that we might need a "tighter" objective than the one proposed.